UPDATED

 2. What is it?

-3. What are the consequences of caregiver burnout?
+3. What are the consequences if you’re affected?

 4. How can you tell if you have it?

-5. What can you do if you suspect caregiver burnout?
+5. What can you do if you suspect you’re affected?

 7. Compassion Fatigue: Symptoms and Treatment